Experience-Monks/xhr-request/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-An extremely tiny HTTP/HTTPS request client for Node/browser, built on [xhr](https://www.npmjs.com/package/xhr) and [simple-get](https://www.npmjs.com/package/simple-get).
+An extremely tiny HTTP/HTTPS request client for Node and the browser.
+Uses [xhr](https://www.npmjs.com/package/xhr) in the browser and [simple-get](https://www.npmjs.com/package/simple-get) in Node.

-Supports `'text'`, `'json'` and `'arraybuffer'` response types.
+Supported response types: JSON, ArrayBuffer, and text (default).

-For streaming requests, you should just use [simple-get](https://www.npmjs.com/package/simple-get) directly.
+For streaming requests, you can just use [simple-get](https://www.npmjs.com/package/simple-get) directly.
 It works in Node/browser and supports true streaming in new versions of Chrome/FireFox.

 ## Install